peterpeterparker/daviddalbusco.com/src/blog/create-a-primefaces-jsf-project-with-maven-and-widfly.md

 I'm currently on my way to Fuerteventura to enjoy a week of holidays ☀️ Earlier this year, I found out that writing blog posts was a great way to use wisely my time spent traveling, that's why I'm repeating the experience.

 When I thought about which subject I should write about earlier this morning (I don't generally have any plan in advance when it comes to writing) I came to the idea that it would be maybe interesting to share my favorite JSF trick (or hack, depends if you see the glass half empty or full).
-But before doing so, I had to initialize a clean blank project, that's why I've decided to first write this tutorial.
-Moreover, I spare the other article idea for my way back home 😋
+But before doing so, I had to initialize a clean blank project, that's why I've decided to first write this tutorial 😋

 ### But why a JSF project?